-Completed in 1841, the French Legation originally served as a diplomatic outpost for Alphonse Dubois, a representative of King Louis–Philip of France, as he worked to forge alliances between the French and the newly formed Republic of Texas.
+Completed in 1841, the French Legation originally served as a diplomatic outpost for Alphonse Dubois de Saligny, a representative of King Louis Philip of France, as he worked to forge alliances between France and the newly-formed Republic of Texas.
 In 1848, the house was purchased by Dr. J.W.
 Robertson and remained the private residence of the Robertson family for more than 90 years.
-Today, the French Legation stands as the oldest wooden frame structure in Austin and is among the few remaining examples of Republic Era architecture to be found in the state.
+Today, the French Legation stands as the oldest wooden structure in Austin and is among the few remaining examples of Republic-Era architecture to be found in the state.

-The French Legation Museum sits on 3 acres of land in the heart of downtown Austin and currently owned by the State of Texas and operated by the Daughter of the Republic of Texas.
-The grounds are open to the public, food and pets are always welcome on the grounds.
-The house is viewable by tour only during Museum Hours.
+The French Legation Museum sits on 2 acres of land just to the East of downtown Austin (near Franklin’s BBQ).
+The Daughters of the Republic of Texas have maintained and operated this state-owned site as custodians since 1949; it was opened as a museum in 1956.
+The grounds are open to the public, food and leashed pets are always welcome.
+The house is viewable by tour only, from 1-5 pm, Tuesday through Sunday.

 802 San Marcos Street (map)